cybertrol-engineering/CE.PalletWorks.Documentation/docs/gettingstarted.md

 ### Reports

 The Reports page offers a production report of Items created within a specified date range.
-To use, select a Start Date and and End Date and select the "Refresh" button to display production data.
+To use, select a Start Date and End Date and select the "Refresh" button to display production data.
 Options to export to Excel or PDF are available in the report header.

 ![](images/reports_index.jpg)